Attachment Anxiety: What It Is And How It Affects Your Relationships

 Anxious-avoidant children didn’t express distress when separated from their caregivers and actively avoided them even when they were reintroduced to the room, diverting their attention elsewhere.
 The study found that about 20% of children exhibit this attachment style.

-In the "Strange Situation" exercise, anxious-resistant children started out ill-at-ease and expressed extreme distress when separated from their caregiver.
+In the "Strange Situation" exercise, anxious-resistant children started out ill-at-ease and expressed extreme distress when separated from their caregivers.
 When the caregiver returned to the room, they remained inconsolable, seemingly wishing to be comforted while also wanting to punish the caregiver for leaving.
 Similar to avoidant attachment, about 20% of children express anxious-resistant attachment.

 Adult attachment styles